jatingoyal82/WhatsApp-Web/README.md

 # WhatsApp-Web
-Created the fully responsive WhatsApp Web Clone using HTML &amp; CSS.
-Working Properly on Phone as well as PCs.
+A fully responsive WhatsApp Web Clone website, meticulously crafted using HTML & CSS.
+Seamlessly functioning across both mobile devices and desktops, this clone faithfully replicates the beloved WhatsApp Web experience.
+From its sleek interface to its intuitive functionality, every aspect has been carefully designed to ensure a seamless and enjoyable user experience.
+Whether you're on the go or at your desk, stay connected with friends and family through this versatile and reliable web-based messaging platform.